idapython/src/examples/index.md

 hexrays

 #### Description
-modifies the decompilation output in a superficial manner, by removing some white spaces
+Modifies the decompilation output in a superficial manner, by removing some white spaces

+Note: this is rather crude, not quite "pythonic" code.

 #### Keywords
+Hexrays_Hooks plugin

 #### Uses
 * ida_hexrays.Hexrays_Hooks